 Save yourself a bucket load of money by doing this yourself.
-My brother was quoted £2000 for a veranda a similar size to mine.
+My brother was quoted over £2000 for a veranda a similar size to mine.
 I built mine for £431.96.
 So if you want a veranda, canopy, patio cover, pergola or simple lean-to, why not try it yourself and save well over £1000.
 (I already had a good selection of bolts and screws so this would have cost another £30-£40)